jyu1129/resnet50-crack-detection/README.md

 There will be two main processes/modes that can be run here, which is training and predicting.

 #### mode
 Open the `config.json` file with any IDE or text editor.
 The mode is defaulted as `train` which configure the project to run on *train mode*.
-There will be three main processes/modes that can be run here, `train` which is *train mode* which train a new model based on the settings below in the `config.json` file; `predict-test` which is *predict on test dataset mode* which run predictions on test dataset with the model loaded; `predict` which is *predict on a single image mode* which run prediction on an image with the model loaded.
+There will be three main processes/modes that can be run here, `train` which is *train mode* which train a new model based on the settings below in the `config.json` file; `predict-test` which is *predict on test dataset mode* which run predictions on test dataset with the model loaded; `predict` which is *predict on a single image mode* which run prediction on an image with the model loaded; `predict-live` which is *predict on a video streaming website mode* which run prediction on a live-streaming video with the URL loaded.

 #### data
 It is not recommended editing this field as it will break the process code in the project.